 You can move toward whatever it is you want to be by the simple act of allowing yourself to consider yourself as that person.
 Start by giving yourself permission to be who you are not (and maybe who you never really thought you could be).
 Signing your own permission slip of open-mindedness will open up opportunities for becoming who you want to be.

 It's not easy to give yourself permission to be the person you want to be.
 It sounds like it would be simple, but it's a bit of a challenge to open up your heart and mind to becoming something other than what you are.
 To help you (and me!) give yourself permission, I created a little permission slip that can be printed out, filled out, and posted up somewhere as a reminder that you're giving yourself permission to be [insert adjective here].

 It might sound a bit silly — a permission slip to be something — but allowing your mind to be more open is essential first step for heading down a path to being the person you want to be and sometimes putting that new concept down in writing can help turn it from an idea into a reality.
 Print it, fill it out, and give yourself permission to be who you want to be!

-Another great way to cope with a bad day is to get more in touch with who you are by learning more about what you value and what matters most to you.
-A good place to start is with a copy of Finding Yourself: A Soul-Searching Workbook for Surprising Self Discovery.
-Filled with inspiration, questions, and fun activities to get you thinking about what it means to be you, Finding Yourself is a must for learning more about who you are and about what matters most to you.
-Knowing more about yourself is an essential first step for creating a positive and present life.
-Learn more here and purchase a copy here.
+Not quite sure how to define who you want to be?
+It can be useful to start with who you already are.
+You can discover more about yourself and what matters to you by downloading a copy of Finding Yourself: A Soul-Searching Workbook for Surprising Self Discovery.
+Filled with inspiration, questions, and activities to get you thinking about what it means to be you, Finding Yourself is a must for learning more about who you are and about what matters most to you.
+Learn more about the workbook here and purchase your very own soul-searching copy here.